-- Marshall’s Creek Motel – Rustic but convenient in the heart of Gatlinburg.
+- Marshall’s Creek Motel – Rustic but convenient in Gatlinburg’s heart.

-Additional stop: The famous Dollywood amusement park is located in the nearby town Pigeon Forge.
+Additional stop: The famous Dollywood amusement park is located in the nearby town of Pigeon Forge.
 As it’s only a few miles between the two Tennessee towns, you effortlessly can visit Dollywood and other Pigeon Forge attractions from Gatlinburg.
-But if you’re a Dolly fan, consider the best places to stay near Dollywood.
+But if you’re a Dolly fan, consider the themed DreamMore Resort.

 4. Cades Cove, TN – A park in a park on the Tennessee road trip itinerary

 - Driving distance: 25 mi / 40 km